tytydraco/yessleep/out/My_friend_and_I_broke_into_a_house_years_ago_I_think_something_has_followed_me_home_part_1.md

 ••

 It’s 4:26 am.
-I tried.
+I tried to sleep.
 Turned the lights off.
 Got under the duvet like a kid again.

 But something woke me up—this time not a knock.